Far Cry (video game): Development and release

 Crytek developed a game engine called CryEngine for Far Cry.
 Reportedly, the game was born out of a technology demo called X-Isle: Dinosaur Island made by Crytek to showcase the capabilities of the Nvidia GeForce 3.

 On June 10, 2013, Ubisoft announced Far Cry Classic would come to XBLA as part of Microsoft's 2013 Summer Arcade releases.
 The game was delayed to February 12, 2014.
 Far Cry Classic is an HD remake for PlayStation 3 and Xbox 360.
 The game is available as a standalone and part of a compilation called Far Cry: The Wild Expedition.

 In June 2023, the game's source code was leaked online.

 Reception

 Far Cry received "generally favorable" reviews, according to review aggregator website Metacritic.
-The game received runner-up placements for GameSpot's 2004 "Best Shooter" and "Best Graphics, Technical" awards across all platforms.
+The game received runner-up placements for GameSpots 2004 "Best Shooter" and "Best Graphics, Technical" awards across all platforms.
 It received multiple awards at the Deutscher Entwicklerpreis 2004, including "Best Full-Price Game".